 Five Alarm Funk will begin their ‘Live’ in the Moment Tour in Cumberland, BC on June 10 and will play Crocks on June 17 and 18 (a weekend!).
 Need convincing to attend their show?
 Check out our review and photos from last summer.

-More in the story by Sue Pretty, @prettysu32 on p.
-28 of our January issue.
-Link in bio.
+More in the story by @bonnieschiedel on p.
+16 of our July issue, link in bio.